chartjs/chartjs-plugin-zoom/README.md

 A zoom and pan plugin for Chart.js.
 Currently requires Chart.js >= 2.6.0

 Panning can be done via the mouse or with a finger.
 Zooming is done via the mouse wheel or via a pinch gesture.
-[Hammer JS](http://hammerjs.github.io/) is used for gesture recognition.
+[Hammer.js](http://hammerjs.github.io/) is used for gesture recognition.

 [Live Codepen Demo](http://codepen.io/pen/PGabEK)

+## Installation

+Run `npm install --save chartjs-plugin-zoom` to install with `npm`.

+If including via a `<script>` tag, make sure to include `Hammer.js` as well.

 ## Configuration